misc-courses/web-cs105-f24/content/exercises/exercise04.md

 ## Submitting

-Share the project using the instructions from [exercise 1](exercise01).
+Save the exercise using the instructions in the [Submission Guidelines](../resources/submissions).

-Visit the [exercise page](https://middlebury.instructure.com/courses/10245/assignments/166218) on Canvas to submit the URL.
+Visit the [exercise page](https://middlebury.instructure.com/courses/15553/assignments/289625) on Canvas to submit your work.

 # Challenge